Best Budget Mattress: Reviews and Buyer’s Guide

 - Cradles the joints to relieve pain

 Consisting of four layers, the Zinus Green Tea mattress has 3 inches of green tea-infused memory foam; 2 inches of Comfort Foam™; 3.5 inches of convoluted, high-density foam; and a 3.5-inch layer of convoluted high-density base support foam.

 The bed is available at 6″, 8″, 10″, and 12″ thickness levels.

 Its infusion of green tea in the memory foam layers set this mattress apart.
 The green tea infusion keeps the mattress fresh and provides microbial properties.
-With a medium-soft feel, the Zinus Green Tea mattress is ideal for side sleepers, contouring to reduce pressure in the hips and shoulders.
+With a medium-soft feel, the Zinus Green Tea is one of the best mattresses for side sleepers because it contours to your body to reduce pressure on the hips and shoulders.